Exhibition - Jameel Prize

 What is the role of the patron of the Jameel Prize, Zaha Hadid?

-The exhibition will be in the V&A's Porter Gallery.
+The exhibition will be displayed in the V&A’s main Contemporary gallery.

 How long will the exhibition be on display at the V&A?

 Jameel Prize 3 will be on display from 11 December 2013 - 21 April 2014.

 Will people have to pay to see the exhibition?

 Who will curate the exhibition?